arielgee/Sage-Like/.misc/tasks.md

 * change local dateTime string format
 * what is 'replaceMozExtensionOriginURL()' to 'relativeToAbsoluteURL()' => used replaceMozExtensionOriginURL in relativeToAbsoluteURL
 * handle error when previewing feed
+* Total Commander - feedPreview 'select all' link => when href is '#' do not relativeToAbsoluteURL
 ---

 #### Next